[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 With just one system prompt, the agent's behavior changes!

-Since Parts 3 and beyond will focus on the tool integration experience, let's delete the contents of the "System Prompt" field and leave it empty.
+Since Parts 3 and beyond focus on tool integration experiences, let's delete the content in the "System Prompt" field and leave it empty.

 Part 3: Retrieve Information from the Web — Browser

-Add the Browser tool and experience how the agent operates the web in real time.
+Add the Browser tool and experience how the agent autonomously operates the web in real time.

 3-1.
 Add the Browser Tool